 If you are interested in holding a home funeral for a loved one who has died, you'll need to be aware of the laws that apply.
 Here is an overview of the rules that govern home funerals in Alaska.

-Alaska law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to your spouse and after that to family members in an established order.
+Alaska law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 In Alaska, there are no laws requiring a body to be embalmed.
 (Regulations that required embalming for bodies transported into or out of the state were repealed in 2006.)
 Refrigeration or dry ice can usually preserve a body for a short time.
-There are publications available to help you learn to prepare a body at home for burial or cremation.
-One such manual, called Undertaken With Love, is available as a free download from the Home Funeral Directory website.
+There are resources available to help you learn to prepare a body at home for burial or cremation.
+The website of the National Home Funeral Alliance is a good place to start.

 If the person died of a contagious disease, you should consult a doctor.

 If you will not be using a funeral director, you must complete and file the death certificate yourself.
 Alaska law requires you to file the death certificate with the local registrar within three days of the death and before you dispose of the remains.
-(Alaska Code § 18.50.230(a).)
+(Alaska Statutes § 18.50.230(a) (2018).)

-The doctor in charge of the deceased person’s care must complete the medical portion of the death certificate within 24 hours of the death.
-(Alaska Code § 18.50.230(c).)
+The doctor in charge of the deceased person's care must complete the medical portion of the death certificate within 24 hours of the death.
+(Alaska Statutes § 18.50.230(c) (2018).)
 If the death occurred without medical attendance, a medical examiner or the health department will provide the death certificate and information about how to fill it out.
 For more information, contact the Bureau of Vital Statistics.

 You will need certified copies of the death certificate to carry out other tasks after the death, such as arranging for the disposition of the body and transferring the deceased person's property to inheritors.
 You may be able to file the death certificate and get certified copies on the same day.
 If not, you will have to make a return trip to pick up the copies.
 Be prepared to pay a small fee for each copy.